Asian Granito India Ltd leads losers in 'A' group

 ALSO READ

-Himadri Speciality Chemical consolidated net profit rises 3.52% in the December 2020 quarter
+Agro Tech Foods consolidated net profit declines 42.25% in the September 2020 quarter

-Sharda Cropchem consolidated net profit rises 724.40% in the December 2020 quarter
+Agro Tech Foods consolidated net profit rises 8.53% in the December 2020 quarter

 -

-Himadri Speciality Chemical Ltd, Magma Fincorp Ltd, Mphasis Ltd and Sharda Cropchem Ltd are among the other losers in the BSE's 'A' group today, 24 February 2021.
+Huhtamaki India Ltd, Marico Ltd, Agro Tech Foods Ltd and Redington India Ltd are among the other losers in the BSE's 'A' group today, 25 February 2021.

-Himadri Speciality Chemical Ltd, Magma Fincorp Ltd, Mphasis Ltd and Sharda Cropchem Ltd are among the other losers in the BSE's 'A' group today, 24 February 2021.
+Huhtamaki India Ltd, Marico Ltd, Agro Tech Foods Ltd and Redington India Ltd are among the other losers in the BSE's 'A' group today, 25 February 2021.

-Himadri Speciality Chemical Ltd crashed 5.42% to Rs 40.1.
-The stock was the second biggest loser in 'A' group.On the BSE, 93.21 lakh shares were traded on the counter so far as against the average daily volumes of 10.43 lakh shares in the past one month.
+Huhtamaki India Ltd tumbled 11.94% to Rs 297.95.
+The stock was the second biggest loser in 'A' group.On the BSE, 1.07 lakh shares were traded on the counter so far as against the average daily volumes of 9167 shares in the past one month.

-Magma Fincorp Ltd tumbled 4.96% to Rs 107.3.
-The stock was the third biggest loser in 'A' group.On the BSE, 3.9 lakh shares were traded on the counter so far as against the average daily volumes of 2.42 lakh shares in the past one month.
+Marico Ltd crashed 3.93% to Rs 408.05.
+The stock was the third biggest loser in 'A' group.On the BSE, 1.84 lakh shares were traded on the counter so far as against the average daily volumes of 1.21 lakh shares in the past one month.

-Mphasis Ltd corrected 4.50% to Rs 1670.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 39885 shares were traded on the counter so far as against the average daily volumes of 15282 shares in the past one month.
+Agro Tech Foods Ltd dropped 3.42% to Rs 829.6.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 999 shares were traded on the counter so far as against the average daily volumes of 943 shares in the past one month.

-Sharda Cropchem Ltd pared 4.05% to Rs 329.65.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 12927 shares were traded on the counter so far as against the average daily volumes of 32223 shares in the past one month.
+Redington India Ltd shed 3.29% to Rs 187.9.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 42835 shares were traded on the counter so far as against the average daily volumes of 39319 shares in the past one month.

 Powered by Capital Market - Live News